7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 7/mp3.md

     ),
     BitRate;

-%MPEG Version 2, Layer3 is equivalent to MPEG Version2, Layer2:
-bit_rate(BitRateIndex, 2, 3) ->
+%BitRate for MPEG Version 2, Layer3 is equivalent to BitRate for MPEG Version2, Layer2: bit_rate(BitRateIndex, 2, 3) ->
     bit_rate(BitRateIndex, 2, 2);

-%MPEG Version 2.5 is equivalent to MPEG Version 2: bit_rate(BitRateIndex, {2,5}, Layer) ->
+%BitRate for MPEG Version 2.5 is equivalent to BitRate for MPEG Version 2: bit_rate(BitRateIndex, {2,5}, Layer) ->
     bit_rate(BitRateIndex, 2, Layer).